k4mrul/sre-roadmap/README.md

 An opinionated roadmap to become an SRE (Concepts > Tools)

-### Fallacies of Distributed Computing

-These are common misconceptions about distributed systems that can lead to design and implementation errors.

--   **Network is reliable:** Networks can experience failures like packet loss, delays, and disconnections.
--   **Latency is zero:** There's always a delay in communication between nodes in a distributed system.
--   **Bandwidth is infinite:** Bandwidth is limited, and excessive data can overwhelm networks.
--   **The network is secure:** Networks are vulnerable to attacks like hacking and data breaches.
--   **Topology is static:** Network topology can change dynamically due to failures or reconfigurations.

-### Synchronous vs. Asynchronous

--   **Synchronous:** Communication requires a response before proceeding (e.g., RPC).
-This can be blocking and might lead to performance issues if the response is slow.
--   **Asynchronous:** Communication doesn't require an immediate response (e.g., messaging).
-This is often used for non-critical tasks or when the response time is uncertain.

-### Event Log vs. Message Queue

--   **Event Log:** Stores a sequence of events for auditing and replay.
-This is useful for tracking the history of a system and for debugging or troubleshooting issues.
--   **Message Queue:** Temporarily stores messages for later processing.
-This is used for decoupling components, handling peak loads, and implementing asynchronous workflows.

-### Exactly-once Delivery

-Ensures that a message is delivered exactly once, even in the face of failures.
-This is important for ensuring data consistency and preventing duplicate processing.

-### Different Types of Message Failure

--   **Loss:** Message is not received.
--   **Duplication:** Message is received multiple times.
--   **Out-of-order:** Messages are received in a different order than sent.

-### Orchestration vs. Choreography

--   **Orchestration:** A central entity controls the flow of a distributed process.
-This can be more complex to manage but provides better control.
--   **Choreography:** Services communicate directly and autonomously.
-This is often used for loosely coupled systems and can be more scalable but can be harder to reason about.

-### Causality

-Ensures that events in a distributed system happen in a consistent order.
-This is important for ensuring data consistency and preventing anomalies.

-### CDN (Content Delivery Network)

-Distributes content across multiple servers to improve performance and availability.
-This is often used for static content like images, CSS, and JavaScript.

-### Hashing

-Maps large data sets to smaller ones for efficient storage and retrieval.
-This is used for indexing data, caching, and load balancing.

-### Consistent Hashing

-Ensures that only a small number of keys are affected when a node is added or removed.
-This is used for distributed caching and data partitioning.

-### Geohashing

-Maps geographic coordinates to a fixed-length string for efficient indexing and querying.
-This is used for location-based services and spatial data.

-### Perfect Hashing

-A hashing technique that guarantees no collisions.
-This is used for scenarios where collisions are unacceptable, such as in compilers and database indexes.

-### Read-heavy vs. Write-heavy Impacts

--   **Read-heavy:** Optimized for frequent reads, often using caching.
--   **Write-heavy:** Optimized for frequent writes, often using replication and batching.

-### Federation

-A system where multiple autonomous entities collaborate.
-This is used for large-scale systems like federated learning and blockchain networks.

-### Latency

-The time it takes for a request to be processed and a response to be received.

-### Latency, Throughput, Goodput

--   **Latency:** The time it takes to complete a task.
--   **Throughput:** The rate at which tasks are completed.
--   **Goodput:** The useful data transferred per unit time.

-### Latency Numbers Every Programmer Should Know

--   **Network latency:** Typically around 1-10 milliseconds.
--   **Disk access latency:** Typically around 10-20 milliseconds.
--   **Database query latency:** Varies widely depending on complexity.

-### How to Prevent Latency Variability

--   **Caching:** Store frequently accessed data in memory.
--   **Batching:** Group multiple operations together to reduce overhead.
--   **Asynchronous processing:** Defer non-critical tasks to improve responsiveness.

-### Tail Latency

-The latency of the slowest requests in a distribution.
-This is often used to measure the performance of a system under load.

-### How to Reduce Sharing

--   **Vertical scaling:** Increase resources for individual components.
--   **Horizontal scaling:** Distribute load across multiple instances.
--   **Partitioning:** Divide data into smaller, more manageable chunks.

-### Idempotency

-An operation that can be performed multiple times without changing the result.
-This is important for fault tolerance and retry mechanisms.

-### Load Balancer

-Distributes traffic across multiple servers to improve performance and availability.

-### Layer 4 vs. Layer 7 Load Balancer

--   **Layer 4:** Balances traffic based on IP address and port.
--   **Layer 7:** Balances traffic based on application-level information.

-### Liveness vs. Safety Properties

--   **Liveness:** Guarantees that something good will eventually happen (e.g., a message will be delivered).
--   **Safety:** Guarantees that nothing bad will happen (e.g., a message will not be delivered multiple times).

-### Microservices: Pros and Cons

--   **Pros:** Scalability, flexibility, independent development.
--   **Cons:** Complexity, increased overhead, coordination challenges.

-### REST (Representational State Transfer)

-An architectural style for building distributed systems using HTTP.

-### gRPC (Google Remote Procedure Call)

-A high-performance RPC framework that uses HTTP/2.

-### Service Mesh

-A dedicated infrastructure layer for managing service-to-service communication.

-### Source of Truth

-The authoritative data store for a particular piece of information.

-### Stateful vs. Stateless

--   **Stateful:** Retains information about previous interactions.
--   **Stateless:** Does not retain information about previous interactions.

-### Total vs. Partial Order

--   **Total order:** All elements can be compared.
--   **Partial order:** Some elements may not be comparable.

-### Why Can't We Rely on the System Clock in Distributed Systems

--   **Clock skew:** Clocks on different machines may be out of sync.
--   **Clock drift:** Clocks may gradually become inaccurate over time.

-### Vector Clock

-A technique for determining the causal relationship between events in a distributed system.

-### **Cache**

-A cache is a temporary storage layer that keeps frequently accessed data closer to the user or application for faster retrieval.

--   **When to use a cache**: Use a cache when you need to speed up data access by reducing the time it takes to retrieve frequently requested data from a slower data store (like a database or external service).

--   **Cache-aside vs. read-through**:

-    -   **Cache-aside**: The application is responsible for loading data into the cache and reading from it when necessary.
-If the cache misses (data not found), the app fetches it from the primary data store and then caches it.
-    -   **Read-through**: The cache automatically loads data from the underlying data store when the data is missing, abstracting the fetching logic away from the application.
--   **Eviction policy**: Determines which data is removed from the cache when the cache is full.
-Common policies include Least Recently Used (LRU), First In First Out (FIFO), and Least Frequently Used (LFU).

--   **Refresh-ahead**: Preloads the cache with data that is expected to be requested soon, ensuring that it is ready when needed.

--   **Write-through vs. write-back**:

-    -   **Write-through**: Data is written to both the cache and the main storage simultaneously.
-    -   **Write-back**: Data is written only to the cache first, then written to the main storage later (potentially causing data loss in the case of failure).
--   **Distributed cache**: A cache spread across multiple servers to provide high availability and scalability, often used in large-scale applications.

--   **Performance cache vs. capacity cache**:

-    -   **Performance cache**: Focuses on improving response times by caching frequently accessed data.
-    -   **Capacity cache**: Focuses on reducing the load on the main storage by storing larger volumes of data temporarily.
+### **Distributed Computing Concepts**

+1. **Fallacies of distributed computing**: These are common misconceptions, like:
+   - The network is reliable.
+   - Latency is zero.
+   - Bandwidth is infinite.
+   - The network is secure, etc.

+2. **Synchronous vs. Asynchronous**:
+   - **Synchronous**: Operations happen one after the other, and each step waits for the previous one to finish.
+   - **Asynchronous**: Steps can happen independently; one doesn’t need to wait for the other to finish.

+3. **Event log vs. Message queue**:
+   - **Event log**: Keeps a permanent record of events in order.
+   - **Message queue**: Sends messages between systems, and messages are typically processed and then removed.

+4. **Exactly-once delivery**: A guarantee that a message or action will only be processed one time, no more, no less.

+5. **Different types of message failure**:
+   - **Message loss**: A message gets lost in transit.
+   - **Duplicate message**: The same message is received more than once.
+   - **Out-of-order delivery**: Messages arrive in a different order than they were sent.

+6. **Orchestration vs. Choreography**:
+   - **Orchestration**: A central system controls the interactions between services.
+   - **Choreography**: Services interact with each other without a central controller, each knowing what to do.

+7. **Causality**: Understanding how one event causes another, especially in distributed systems, where things don’t always happen in sequence.

+8. **CDN (Content Delivery Network)**: A system of servers spread across the world to deliver content faster to users based on their location.

+9. **Hashing**: A way to convert data into a fixed-size string of characters, usually for fast lookups.

+10. **Consistent hashing**: A technique used to evenly distribute data across servers in a way that minimizes data movement when servers are added or removed.

+11. **Geohashing**: A method to encode geographic locations (like coordinates) into short strings for easy comparison and searching.

+12. **Perfect hashing**: A way of hashing where no two different inputs map to the same output (no collisions).

+13. **Read-heavy vs. write-heavy impacts**:
+    - **Read-heavy**: More reading (retrieving) data than writing (changing) it.
+    - **Write-heavy**: More writing (changing data) than reading it.
+Each affects how you design and optimize a system.

+14. **Federation**: A system design where multiple independent systems work together but remain autonomous.

+15. **Latency**: The time delay between a request and the system’s response.

+16. **Latency, throughput, goodput**:
+    - **Latency**: The delay in getting a response.
+    - **Throughput**: The amount of data processed in a given time.
+    - **Goodput**: The amount of useful data that is processed, excluding things like retries or overhead.

+17. **Latency numbers every programmer should know**: Common benchmarks for how long certain operations take, like reading from RAM vs. disk or across a network.

+18. **How to prevent latency variability**: Use techniques like load balancing, caching, and avoiding overloaded systems to reduce unpredictable delays.

+19. **Tail latency**: The slowest response time experienced by a small percentage of users, usually due to outliers.

+20. **How to reduce sharing**: Minimize the number of resources (like memory, files) shared between processes to avoid delays from waiting for access.

+21. **Idempotency**: The ability to perform the same operation multiple times without changing the result beyond the first attempt.

+22. **Load balancer**: A system that distributes traffic across multiple servers to prevent any one server from being overwhelmed.

+---

+### **Load Balancer Concepts**

+1. **Layer 4 vs. Layer 7 load balancer**:
+   - **Layer 4**: Distributes traffic based on network information like IP addresses and ports (lower level).
+   - **Layer 7**: Distributes traffic based on application-level information like HTTP requests (higher level).

+2. **Liveness vs. Safety properties**:
+   - **Liveness**: Guarantees that something good eventually happens (e.g., the system will eventually respond).
+   - **Safety**: Guarantees that something bad will not happen (e.g., the system won’t crash).

+---

+### **Microservices Concepts**

+1. **Microservices pros**: Flexibility, scalability, independent deployment.
+2. **Microservices cons**: Complexity, harder to manage and debug, need for effective communication between services.

+3. **REST**: A way for services to communicate over HTTP, using standard methods like GET, POST, and DELETE.

+4. **gRPC**: A faster, more efficient alternative to REST that uses binary data instead of text for communication between services.

+5. **Service mesh**: A network layer that helps manage communication, security, and monitoring between microservices.

+---

+### **State and Time Concepts**

+1. **Source of truth**: The authoritative source of data that other systems can rely on to be correct.

+2. **Stateful vs. Stateless**:
+   - **Stateful**: Keeps track of information (state) across requests.
+   - **Stateless**: Does not keep track of past requests; every interaction is independent.

+3. **Total vs. Partial order**:
+   - **Total order**: All events are arranged in one single sequence.
+   - **Partial order**: Only some events are arranged in sequence, not all.

+4. **Why can’t we rely on the system clock in distributed systems**: Clocks can drift, and different machines may have slightly different times, which can lead to inconsistencies.

+5. **Vector clock**: A way of tracking the order of events across multiple systems to maintain consistency.

+---

+### **Cache Concepts**

+1. **Cache**: A way to store data temporarily so it can be accessed more quickly.

+2. **When to use a cache**: When you need to access data frequently and want to reduce the time and resources needed to retrieve it from the main source.

+3. **Cache-aside vs. Read-through**:
+   - **Cache-aside**: The application checks the cache first, and if the data isn’t there, it fetches it from the main source and stores it in the cache.
+   - **Read-through**: The cache is responsible for fetching and storing the data from the main source when needed.

+4. **Eviction policy**: Rules for deciding which data to remove from the cache when it’s full.
+Examples: LRU (Least Recently Used), LFU (Least Frequently Used).

+5. **Refresh-ahead**: A strategy where the cache preemptively updates data before it expires so users always get fresh data.

+6. **Write-through vs. Write-back**:
+   - **Write-through**: Data is written to the cache and the main source at the same time.
+   - **Write-back**: Data is written to the cache first and only written to the main source later, usually when the cache is full.

+7. **Distributed cache**: A cache spread across multiple machines to handle larger datasets and higher traffic.

+8. **Performance cache vs. Capacity cache**:
+   - **Performance cache**: Used to reduce response time by storing frequently accessed data.
+   - **Capacity cache**: Used to store large amounts of data to offload the main system.

 * * * * *